jyknight/llvm/docs/ProgrammersManual.rst

 single-threaded environment, it implements a simple lazy initialization scheme.
 When LLVM is compiled with support for multi-threading, however, it uses double-checked locking to implement thread-safe lazy initialization.

+Note that a function-local ``static`` ought to also guarantee thread-safe static initialization, but Microsoft didn't implement it until Visual Studio 2015.

 .. _llvmcontext: